Matt Cross (politician)

 Matthew Thomas Cross is an Australian politician.
 He was elected a member of the New South Wales Legislative Assembly representing Davidson for the Liberal Party in 2023.

-He currently serves as the Shadow Assistant Minister for Education and Shadow Assistant Minister for Government Accountability in the Speakman Shadow Ministry.
+He currently serves as the Shadow Cabinet Secretary, Shadow Parliamentary Secretary for Men's Health, and Parliamentary Secretary for Government Accountability in the Sloane shadow ministry.

 Education

 Cross attended St Leo's Catholic College in Wahroonga.

 He graduated with a Bachelor of Arts (Honours) and a Master of United States Studies at the University of Sydney.